RareSkills/blog/uniswap-v3-virtual-reserves/uniswap-v3-virtual-reserves.md

 ![Three segments and their real reserves](https://r2media.rareskills.io/UniswapV3VirtualReserves/image-05.png)

 If the current price is outside a segment with liquidity, that segment necessarily contains only one asset.
 Any change in price that does not enter the segment in question will not affect the real reserves in that segment.

 When the price moves within a segment, tokens X and Y are exchanged through swaps.
 Thus, each segment functions like Uniswap v2 when the price is within it but becomes inactive when the price is outside it.

-But Unsiwap v2's math works when the segment is actually an infinite curve.
+But Uniswap v2's math works when the segment is actually an infinite curve.
 In order to treat each segment as if it were an infinite curve—and thus behave like Uniswap v2—we introduce the concept of virtual reserves.

 ## Virtual reserves